Tuesday, March 4, 2025

 4. Add 40g warm water, 5g instant yeast, 10g salt, all of the biga, and mix at low speed for 3 minutes.
 Once everything comes together, increase speed (Spar mixer, speed 2) and mix for 6 to 7 minutes until the dough comes clean from sides of the mixing bowl and there is flapping sound.
 The dough is shiny and does not tear when you pull it (gluten has developed enough).
 Transfer the dough to a clean bowl, lightly oiled with olive oil, cover with a towel and rest for 30 minutes.

 5. Wet/oil hand and perform stretch and fold : pull dough, stretch as far as possible and fold it back over itself.
 Turn the bowl 90degrees and repeat the stretching and folding.
 Repeat this 2 more times.
 After 4 folds, grab corner of dough to roll the bottom of dough to the top.
-Then perform a coil fold.
+Then perform a coil fold (lift the dough from the middle and tuck the ends under itself).
 Cover the bowl and rest the dough for 30 minutes.

 Fold the length side of the dough onto itself (1/3), then fold the other side to cover the dough.